ganeshbs17/HealthCareWeb-FRT/README.md

 4. Enabled Github Pages for the project Repo https://ganeshbs17.github.io/HealthCareWeb-FRT/

-5. Create a static web app on Azure Cloud Portal Create New resource group for project and Select Azure for Students Subscription.
+5. Create a static web app on Azure Cloud Portal.
+   Create New resource group for project and Select Azure for Students Subscription.
    Select Deployment Details as Github.
    Select Repository and Branch of Repository.